 - Would I think or do the same thing if this was a different infectious disease?

 - Does what I’m doing make people safer, or does it create more fear or harm?

 Kids will have questions about coronavirus, and they are sensitive to the stress and fear of adults around them.
 Taking care of your stress will help kids reduce their own fear.
 Resources are available to help adults talk with kids about COVID-19.

 Take actions that help release fear and stress energy

 Recognize when you are experiencing fear and stress.
 Identify what you are afraid of.
 Figure out if you can address that fear right now.

-- Practice actions that protect yourself and others.
+- Practice healthy behaviors that protect yourself and others.

 - Find out when and where you can find accurate information.

-- Share information with people in your family and networks, especially those who might have difficulty understanding or being reached.
+- Share information with people in your family and networks, especially those who might have difficulty understanding or accessing information themselves.

 - Find a balance.